Tools Support

 FAS vs FOB: What Is the Difference?

-FAS and FOB are both sea-only F-group Incoterms where the buyer arranges freight.
-The single difference is loading responsibility.
+FAS and FOB are both sea-only F-group Incoterms, where the buyer sets up freight.
+The one gap is who loads.
 Under FAS, the seller places goods alongside the vessel — the buyer loads.
 Under FOB, the seller loads goods on board the vessel.

-This distinction matters for heavy, oversized, or bulk cargo where loading is a significant cost and operation.
-For a bulk grain shipment, loading with port conveyors or cranes can cost $10,000-20,000 and take hours.
-Under FAS, this cost is the buyer's; under FOB, the seller pays.
+This gap matters for heavy, oversized, or bulk cargo, where loading costs real money and takes real work.
+For a bulk grain shipment, loading with port conveyors or cranes can cost $10,000-20,000, and take hours.
+Under FAS, this cost falls on the buyer; under FOB, the seller pays.

-For containerized cargo, the distinction is largely irrelevant — containers are loaded by port gantry cranes as part of the terminal handling process.
-This is why FAS is rarely used for containers.
-FOB or FCA are the standard choices for container shipping.
+For container cargo, this gap barely matters — port gantry cranes load containers as part of the terminal handling process anyway.
+This is why sellers rarely use FAS for containers.
+FOB or FCA are the standard picks for container shipping.

 FeatureFASFOB